-MATH 120 College Algebra (3 credits)
+MATH 120 - College Algebra

-Prerequisites: MATH 081, by assessment, or C or better
+Prerequisites: C or higher in MATH 081 or by assessment

 Description: This course is designed for the student with an elementary knowledge of algebra.
 Topics include properties of real numbers, problem-solving using equations and inequalities, algebraic functions, graphing, systems of equations and inequalities, polynomial functions and graphs, exponents and radicals, the binomial theorem, zeros of polynomials, inverse functions, and applications and graphs.
 Free on-line graphing and calculating utilities are used in lieu of a graphing calculator.
+This course meets a total of 4 hours per week to permit active learning activities each week driven by student interests or needs.